Ezs377/Programming-notes/Git.md

 	we are good
 	Goodbye
 ```
 No harm, no foul.
-FIle is restored to before and nothing has been committed.
+File is restored to before and nothing has been committed.

 Simply put, `git checkout` is used when undoing all of your changes to a file, instead of going through the file yourself and deleting your changes manually.
 As long as the last commit contains a saved file you can keep using checkout to revert back to the original version until your next commit.
 If you do commit some bad changes, use `git revert`.
 Don’t use `git checkout` with a HEAD no. as that will move your HEAD back to before your most recent commit and detach it, meaning that now you can’t do anything without messing up your files (doing this creates a non-existent branch, which is way too complicated). `git checkout` is primarily used for switching branches in Git, so if possible it's preferable to undo your changes manually in the file.